Table of Contents

 Psychology of Plateaus

-While overcoming a fitness plateau is undoubtedly a physical challenge, it’s equally a mental and psychological one.
+While overcoming a fitness plateau is undoubtedly a physical challenge, it’s equally a mental and psychological.
 The frustration and motivation levels you experience during a plateau are as critical as the exercises you perform and the foods you eat.
 Understanding the psychology behind plateaus is essential for breaking through these barriers and continuing your fitness journey.

 Frustration and Motivation